dev-academy-programme/computer-setup/windows-10-setup.md

 - You'll need this information once you start Bootcamp, but you don't need to do anything now

 During Bootcamp you should open VS Code by typing `code .` from your Ubuntu terminal, not by opening it from your Start menu, desktop etc. You'll know you've done it right because your VS Code window will have a green rectangle with ">< WSL:Ubuntu-20.04" in the bottom left-hand corner.
 If your green rectange is smaller and only has "><" then you're running VS Code in Windows/local mode, which is not what you want.
+- If your "green rectangle" is actually mauve or some other colour, that's OK, so long as it says ">< WSL:Ubuntu-20.04"!

 You can open a terminal within VS Code by choosing Terminal -> New Terminal from the VS Code menu, or Ctrl + Shift + \` (that character is called a backtick - it's at the top left of your keyboard, on the same key as the "~" tilde character).
 It's fine to use this VS Code terminal for most purposes (running your code, git commits, etc.).
 But when you do `npm install` actions you should do them in your actual Ubuntu terminal, not in the terminal within VS Code.
 If you don't know what `npm install` means yet, don't worry, you will soon!

+Once you have one VS Code window open, you can open another one (e.g. for Liveshare) by pressing F1, then selecting "Remote-WSL: New WSL Window".